yztracker/The-AI-Note-Taking-Revolution/README.md

 ## What it does
 - transcription audio in real time
 - generate image by prompt (transcribe )
-- conbine image and note together
+- combine image and note together

 ## How we built it
 Using different AI model with api integration frontend and backend